 My former colleague Blaise Agüera y Arcas tackles this beautifully in his great book What Is Intelligence?.
 He strips away the mystical, anthropocentric aura we tend to wrap around the mind.
 Agüera y Arcas frames biological organisms essentially as compositions of functions, reducing intelligence to the elegant mechanics of prediction and computation.

 When you define intelligence by its functional reality (the ability to model the world and predict outcomes) the AGI illusion starts to fade.
 Building complex systems that master prediction (like predicting the next token in a sequence) doesn’t magically summon a human-like mind into the machine.
-It simply means we have gotten exceptionally good at scaling mathematical functions.

 The Monolith Fallacy and the “Intelligence Gap”

 This brings us to the most frustrating contradiction in modern AI research: the cognitive dissonance of the top labs.
-Even luminaries who recognize the flaws in human “generality” (like LeCun, or DeepMind CEO Demis Hassabis) still insist on cramming all capabilities into massive, monolithic foundational models.
+Even luminaries who recognize the flaws in human “generality” (like LeCun, or DeepMind CEO Demis Hassabis) still insist on cramming all capabilities into massive, monolithic foundation models.

 Recently, Hassabis pointed to Large Language Models making mistakes in basic math as evidence of a “real intelligence gap” on the road to AGI.
 But this completely misses the point.
 LLMs are probabilistic predictors.
 Expecting billions of frozen neural weights to perform flawless, symbolic arithmetic is an architectural mismatch; it is like using a hammer to turn a screw.
+The solution to an LLM failing at math isn’t to train a larger, more expensive monolith or to expect another breakthrough.
+The solution is simply to give the model access to that 1980 calculator.

 The Power of Composition: Enter Compound AI Systems